Sycole-Team/Sycole-13/README.md

 # Sycole-13

 Sycole is a jailbreaking tool for iOS that is currently under development.
-We plan to support iOS 13.
+We plan to support iOS 13.0-13.7 on devices with A9-A13.
 This jailbreak will be either a semi-untethered jailbreak or an untethered jailbreak.

 # Future Plans and Possibilities